Barman Kacharis

-The Barman Kacharis are an indigenous community of Northeast India and are a subsection of the Dimasa people in Barak Valley but claim to a separate group in Brahmaputra Valley.
-They are mainly found in the districts of Lower Assam and in Barak Valley like Cachar, Hailakandi and Karimganj and some parts of Arunachal Pradesh.
-Barman Kachari is Dimasa convert group of North-East India.
+The Barman Kacharis are an indigenous community of Northeast India found in Brahmaputra Valley.
+They are mainly found in the districts of Lower Assam.
+Barman Kacharis speak an endangered language called as Barman Thar.
 Since the 2002 Amendment act, many Barman Kacharis in Assam are referred to as 'Barman'.
 They are sparsely found in Brahmaputra valley.

+Not to be confused with the Dimasa people of Cachar who converted to Hinduism, known as "Barmans of Cachar" in Government caste certificate.
+The Barman Kacharis are a completely different group from Dimasa Barmans.

 History

 Barmans are called Kacharis because of their Kachari origin.
-They are spread diffusely, in Assam and in places such as Meghalaya, Tripura and the Nagaland.
+They are spread diffusely in Assam.

-Barman Kachari villages are scattered over the state of Meghalaya like Garo Hills and Khasi Hills and also in Tripura.
-Prior to Indian independence, several Barman Kachari settlements existed in the Mymensingh and Sylhet districts of present-day Bangladesh.
-Partition of the country had resulted in the migration of these people to then undivided Assam.

-In 1708, during the reign of Tamradhaj, Kachari people adopted Hindu custom.
-By 1825, in the days of Govinda Chandra, the Kachari king along with some noble families had to flee Khaspur, migrating to Mymensingh and Sylhat.
-This was due to the attack of the Ahoms and Manipuri armies as well as frequent attacks by Burma.
-In 1826, the Kachari king returned to his homeland after signing the Treaty of Yandaboo with the British, though the treaty stipulated that Assam be placed under British rule.
-Kachari King Govinda Chandra died in 1830.

 Linguistics

 The language that is associated with the Barman Kacharis is the Barman language, or Barman Thar (IPA: /bɔɾmɔn thaɾ/), where “thar” means language.
 It is a highly endangered language.
 It is a Tibeto-Burman language that belongs to the Bodo-Garo sub-group.
 Though the population of the Barman Kachari community is 24,237, according to a 2017 census, only a small part of this population speaks the language.